langgenius/dify-docs/en/advanced/datasets/README.md

 **Q: Will APIs related to hit testing be opened up so that dify can access knowledge bases and implement dialogue generation using custom models?** A: We plan to open up Webhooks later on; however, there are no current plans for this feature.
 You can achieve your requirements by connecting to any vector database.

-**Q: How do I add multiple datasets?** A: Due to short-term performance considerations, we currently only support one dataset.
-If you have multiple sets of data, you can upload them within the same dataset for use.
+**Q: How do I add multiple datasets?** A: Due to short-term performance considerations, we currently only support one knowledge.
+If you have multiple sets of data, you can upload them within the same knowledge for use.